flutter/plugins/packages/webview_flutter/README.md

 adding a boolean property to the app's `Info.plist` file, with the key `io.flutter.embedded_views_preview` and the value `YES`.

+Keyboard support within webviews is also experimental.
+The above tags also surface known issues with keyboard input.

 ## Setup

 ### iOS